dkclee/MTWord/README.md

 cd MTWord
 python3 -m venv venv
 pip3 install -r requirements.txt
+createdb mtword
+python3 seed.py
 flask run
 ```
 Some features may not work locally because of API keys that are not available.
+Make sure to have PostgreSQL and Elasticsearch installed on your device.

 ## Future directions
 - Tests: Want to make sure that all of my code is tested.